JuliaLang/www_old.julialang.org/community/index.md

 o
 The following lists were previously used, and are now in a read-only state for archive purposes:

-* [julia-users][julia-users] – discussion around the usage of Julia.
+* [julia-users](https://groups.google.com/forum/#!forum/julia-users) – discussion around the usage of Julia.
 New users of Julia can ask their questions here.
 As a courtesy to others, do check the archives and documentation to see if a particular question is already answered.
 * [julia-dev](https://groups.google.com/group/julia-dev) – discussions related to the development of Julia itself.
 Note that this is not the primary forum for the development of Julia: most of the discussions take place on GitHub instead (see below).
 * [julia-stats](https://groups.google.com/group/julia-stats) – special purpose mailing list for discussions related to statistical programming with Julia.
 Topics of interest include DataFrame support, GLM modeling, and automatic generation of MCMC code for Bayesian models.